A Non-Recursive, Dimension-Independent Schur-Decomposition Algorithm for $N$-Dimensional Sylvester Tensor Equations: An -dimensional generalization of the Bartels--Stewart algorithm

 As said above, if $N$ is fixed, it is straightforward to compute $\Y$ using \eqref{e:yi1i2iN}, by writing explicitly $N$ for-loops, as can be seen in Algorithm~\ref{alg:yn1n2nN}, where we offer the pseudocode.

-However, this requires writing a different code for each value of $N$, and, moreover, for larger values of $N$, the corresponding code may get excessively long, and hence, prone to errors.
-Therefore, instead of writing $N$ nested for-loops, we generate sequentially all the possible $N$-tuples $(i_1,i_2,\ldots, i_N)$ of indices in such a way that the order of Algorithm~\ref{alg:yn1n2nN} is preserved; this can be done by mimicking the logic behind generating natural numbers.
+However, this requires writing a different piece of code for each value of $N$, and, moreover, for larger values of $N$, the corresponding code may get excessively long, and hence, prone to errors.
+Therefore, instead of writing $N$ nested for-loops, we generate sequentially all the possible $N$-tuples $(i_1,i_2,\ldots, i_N)$ of indices in such a way that the order of Algorithm~\ref{alg:yn1n2nN} is preserved.
+This is done by means of a mixed-radix counter similar to Algorithm~M \cite[Section~7.2.1.1]{Knuth2011}, which mimics the logic behind generating natural numbers in a positional numeral system where each digit has its own base.
 More precisely, we start with $(i_1,i_2,\ldots, i_N) = (n_1,n_2,\ldots, n_N)$.
-Then, given a certain $N$-tuple $(i_1,i_2,\ldots, i_N)$, we check the value of the first index $i_1$, which corresponds to the innermost loop.
-If $i_1 > 1$, then, we decrease $i_1$ by one unity, and iterate.
-If $i_1 = 1$, we locate the first value of $i_j$ (i.e., having the lowest $j \le 2$), such that $i_j > 1$, which we denote as $i_k$.
-If there does not exist such $i_k > 1$, because $(i_1,i_2,\ldots, i_N) = (1, 1, \ldots, 1)$, it means that all the possible values of $(i_1,i_2,\ldots, i_N)$ have been generated, and we stop; otherwise, we decrease $i_k$ by one unity, reset the previous indices $\{i_1, i_2, \ldots, i_{k-1}\}$ to their initial values, i.e., $(i_1, i_2, \ldots, i_{k-1}) = (n_1, n_2, \ldots, n_{k-1})$, and iterate.
-Note that, altogether, there are $i_1\times i_2\times\ldots\times i_N$ $N$-tuples to be generated, so it is enough to create one single for-loop that starts at $i_1\times i_2\times\ldots\times i_N$, and decreases until $1$, as can be seen in Algorithm~\ref{alg:i1i2iN}, where we offer the corresponding pseudocode.
-Thanks to this fact, which constitutes the main novelty of this paper, we do not need to write a separate code for each value of $N$, and can develop a method that is completely independent from the number of dimensions $N$.
+Then, given a certain $N$-tuple $(i_1,i_2,\ldots, i_N)$, we check the value of the first component $i_1$, which corresponds to the innermost loop.
+If $i_1 > 1$, we decrease $i_1$ by one and iterate; otherwise, we make $i_1 = n_1$, and check the value of the second component $i_2$.
+If $i_2 > 1$, we decrease $i_2$ by one and iterate; otherwise, we make $i_2 = n_2$, and so on.
+We repeat the process until we find a certain $k$, such that $i_k > 1$; if that is not possible, it means that $(i_1, i_2, \ldots, i_N) = (1, 1, \ldots, 1)$, and all the possible $N$-tuples have been generated.
+Note that, altogether, there are $n_1\times n_2\times\ldots\times n_N$ distinct $N$-tuples to be generated, so it is enough to create one single for-loop running from $n_1\times n_2\times\ldots\times n_N$ down to $1$, as can be seen in Algorithm~\ref{alg:i1i2iN}, where we offer the corresponding pseudocode.
+This dimension-independent formulation constitutes the main novelty of this paper: rather than writing a separate code for each value of $N$, we develop a method that is completely independent of the number of dimensions $N$.

+We emphasize that the single-loop reformulation is not merely a coding simplification.
+It reflects the observation that the multidimensional Schur‑trans\-formed system has a strict partial order among its entries, induced by the triangular structure of each $\T_j$.
+Translating this multi‑index ordering into a single lexicographical index is nontrivial and requires ensuring that, for each entry $y_{i_1, \ldots, i_N}$, all required previously computed terms lie earlier in the traversal order.
+This provides, to the best of our knowledge, the first dimension‑independent non-recursive direct solver based on a single sequential sweep for dense $N$‑di\-men\-sion\-al Sylvester equations, in contrast with recursive methods whose depth and control flow depend explicitly on $N$.